sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 ```
 ### The market clearing problem from the perspective of the market participants and the resulting MCP

 Now let's look at the issue from the perspective of the supply and demand agents participating in the electricity market.
 Contrary to what is presented up to now, supply and demand agents now have to decide on how much to generate or consume.
-So what is the optimization problem faced by the suppliers (generators) and the demand agents (customers, retailers) that aim to maximize their profit or utility?
+So what is the optimisation problem faced by the suppliers (generators) and the demand agents (customers, retailers) that aim to maximize their profit or utility?

-First, the generators want to maximize their profit considering the market clearing price as given (recall that in Nash Games, agents are assumed to be price-takers).
-In that case, the market clearing price $λ$ is a parameter and not a decision variable in the optimization problem of the individual market participants.
-Note that it will be a decision variable in the MCP describing the Nash Game.
+First, the generators want to maximize their profit considering the market clearing price as given (recall that in Nash games, agents are assumed to be price-takers).
+In that case, the market clearing price $λ$ is a parameter and not a decision variable in the optimisation problem of the individual market participants.
+Note that it will be a decision variable in the MCP describing the Nash game.

-The optimization problem of each agents $i$ on the {eq}`supply_side` reads:
+The optimisation problem of each agents $i$ on the {eq}`supply_side` reads:

 ```{math}
 :label: supply_side